magao-x/handbook/operating/taking_flats.rst

     - Walk out into the dome and verify it is in.
     - Once it is in, select the lamp by pressing its button.
 We normally use ``Qh`` for maximum flux, but ``Ne`` is pretty.
     - Set up MagAO-X and take data as above.
-    - When you are one, turn off the lamp and retract the screen.
+    - When you are done, turn off the lamp and retract the screen.
     - The mirror covers will be closed by the day crew.
 Go to bed.